 About the Club

-The quickest and easiest way to join is to turn up at the sports fair in Welcome Week and find our stand, where you will be able to speak to current members.
-You can also join us if you turn up to one of our sessions and find an exec member, who will be wearing an archery club t-shirt.
+The quickest and easiest way to join is to come to the sports fair in Welcome Week and find our stand, where you will be able to speak to current members.
+You can also find out more information if you email us or turn up to one of our sessions and find an exec member, who will usually be wearing an archery club shirt.
+Please note that to participate in one of our sessions, you will need to have completed a beginners' course.

 How Do I Join?